6 Signs You’re Addicted To Working Out

 And in your head, you are counting calories…

 You’ve eaten far too many of them, and now you’re silently chastising yourself while everyone else has a good time around you.
+You spend the night thinking about how many additional calories you will need to burn next time you work out.

-Yup, pretty safe bet that you’re gym-obsessed.
+Yup, pretty safe bet that you’re workout-obsessed.

 Symptom #5: Neglecting friends, family, and responsibilities.